 A number of natural plant oils have an insect repellency effect and have been used as such for many centuries.
-The ‘natural’ aspect of these oils is very appealing and they can prove useful in protecting both your horse and yourself.
+The ‘natural’ aspect of these oils is very appealing and they can prove useful in protecting the wearer from biting flies.
 Their very naturalness can have downsides, though, including a comparatively short duration of effectiveness and (because of the complexity and variability of the oil) a greater potential for an unwanted reaction than synthetic repellents.

-Here are three natural oils which I think are probably the safest and the most effective for use on and around horses to repel flies and midges:
+Here are four natural oils which I think are probably the safest and the most effective for use to repel flies and midges:

 Neem is a vegetable oil like rape seed or olive oil.
 Like all vegetable oils it is a very complex mixture of compounds so is very variable in consistency, colour and smell depending upon its origin and how it is extracted.